-Cohort The group of students who are enrolled for the first time in the first year of a part of a person's job, is related to the performance of the job, can be measured and tested against accepted standards and can be improved through training and development.
+The group of students who are enrolled for the first time in the first year of a Cohort part of a person's job, is related to the performance of the job, can be measured and tested against accepted standards and can be improved through training and development.

-Competency A cluster of related knowledge, skills and attitudes that influences a substantial on passing the interim examination of a unit of study.
+A cluster of related knowledge, skills and attitudes that influences a substantial Competency referred to as a component test.

+Component test If an interim examination consists of several tests, each of those tests is on passing the interim examination of a unit of study.
 The international term for credits is ECTS credits (EC's).

-Credit One credit equals 28 standard study-load hours.
-Students are awarded credits
+One credit equals 28 standard study-load hours.
+Students are awarded credits Credit